Select Language |

 At Global Business Culture, we have run hundreds of training programmes with clients in the US, UK and across Europe on the perceived challenges of working with remote teams in India.
 Our clients come from multiple sectors and include outsourcing, offshoring and captive projects and we work with clients who are new to India and those who have had operations in India for many years.

 So, what are these common concerns raised by western client after western client?
-I’ve listed them out below.
-They don’t always appear in the same order – but they always appear.
+They don’t always appear in the same order – but they do always appear.

 The issues highlighted are real, day-to-day interface problems which impact on the efficiency and effectiveness of the cross-border projects.
 I know that these challenges can be overcome because we have worked successfully on very many such projects – but it takes awareness, knowledge, understanding and, above all, a will to make things better.